On My Block Season 4 : Release Date, Cast, Plot And Trailer

 Plot

-The story centers on the college life of four buddies Jamal, Ruby, Monse, and Cesar.
-They all study in high school but as their school life comes to end they started to cut off from each other.
-Ruby got a bit different and diverted from her friends Cesar and Brett.
-Additionally, Monse has a different group of friends.
+The story follows the lives of four buddies Monse, Cesar, Jamal, and Ruby dealing with their lives in high school.
+But as the end of high school come nearer they started to cut off from each other.
+In the former year, we saw that Monse has a new group of friends even Ruby appears to small distracted, and distant from Cesar and Brett.

-The previous season showed a two-year hop punctually and of course, the figures will be shown growing up.
-It is even likely that the group will reunite and will return together.

 Trailer